Few locations scheduling vaccine; New COVID-19 cases continue to ease

 Two providers’ websites provided links to schedule appointments in the coming days.

-As of early Tuesday afternoon, Rite Aid showed locations in Northern Cambria, Windber, Scalp Avenue and Downtown Johnstown each had at least one appointment slot available during February.
-No location showed more than five appointment slots
+As of early Tuesday afternoon, Rite Aid showed locations in Northern Cambria, Windber, Scalp Avenue and downtown Johnstown each had at least one appointment slot available during February.
+No location showed more than five appointment slots all month.

 The Weis Market pharmacies’ COVID-19 vaccine scheduling link announced, “All appointment slots are currently full … Please check back tomorrow for appointment availability.
 When appointment slots are available they will be displayed.”